fabiogermann/zhaw-zufa/README.md

 [repo root]/Vorlesung/Thema/Abschnitt.lyx

 Run `make all` to convert all lyx files from .lxy to .pdf.
-Add lyx to your PATH for this to work
+Add lyx to your PATH for this to work!